Geometric noise spectrum in interferometers: Intrinsic fluctuations

-\paragraph{Planckian enhancement from thermality} Lets recall that in the canonical approach to quantum gravity, one can decompose the gravitational perturbation into a scalar (or spin-$0$) mode, a longitudinal (or spin-$1$) mode, and radiative (or spin-$2$) mode \cite{Arnowitt:1962hi,Chowdhury:2021nxw,Ciambelli:2023mir}.
+Let us recall that in the canonical approach to quantum gravity, one can decompose the gravitational perturbation into a scalar (or spin-$0$) mode, a longitudinal (or spin-$1$) mode, and radiative (or spin-$2$) mode \cite{Arnowitt:1962hi,Chowdhury:2021nxw,Ciambelli:2023mir}.
 The spin-$2$ mode describes the linear perturbation, while the spin-$0$ and spin-$1$ modes encode the second-order backreaction through the Hamiltonian and diffeomorphism constraints.
 In other words, the spin-$0$ and spin-$1$ components encode fluctuations of the background geometry, which differs from the spin-$2$ and matter EFT fluctuation.
-The linear perturbation we are studying in this section are the spin-$2$ fluctuations, while the pixellon model introduced in \cite{li_interferometer_2023, zurekVacuumFluctuationsQuantum2022} models the spin-$0$ fluctuation.
+The linear perturbation we are studying in this section are the spin-$2$ fluctuations, while the pixellon model introduced in \cite{li_interferometer_2023, Zurek:2020ukz} models the spin-$0$ fluctuation.